nknapp/thought/README.md

 Calling `thought --help` will print a command-line reference:

 ```
-Usage: thought [options]
+Usage: thought [options] [command]

+  Commands:

-  Generate documentation from your package.json and some templates.
+    run [options]   Generate documentation from your package.json and some templates.
+    init            Register scripts in the curent module's package.json
+    check-engines   Check that all engines (such as npm) have versions that ensure Thought to run correctly

   Options:

     -h, --help     output usage information
     -V, --version  output the version number
-    -a, --add-to-git  git-add the modified files
+    -d, --debug    higher stack-trace-limit, long stack-traces
 ```

 ## Calling `thought` from node.